Self-Supervised Learning Through Efference Copies: Analysis and intuitions

 \paragraph{Better organization of class borders.} Furthermore, we conjecture that learning the additional manipulation-related inverse model using $\mathcal{L}_\mathrm{manip}$ for S-TEC (see Eq.~\eqref{eq:general_loss}) encourages the feature space to be better organized.
 Firstly, note that conventional (contrastive or non-contrastive) SSL promotes representations of the same object in different views to be co-located~\citep{wang2021understanding} (see Fig.~\ref{fig:analysis}A, e.g.\ truck and its tire).
 On the other hand, S-TEC, due to its EC-aware learning, encourages representations of different views of one object (e.g.\ full truck vs tire) to take different positions (truck and tire in Fig.~\ref{fig:analysis}B).
 As a result, we hypothesize, the representations of canonical, untransformed views of the same type of object (e.g.\ trucks) must become more concentrated, to allow the transformed ones to spread.
 This must then increase the separation between clusters of untransformed objects (Fig.~\ref{fig:analysis}: purple arrow, A vs B).
 Moreover, S-TEC's separation of augmented views from unaugmented ones within an object-class allows the model to instead locate similar augmented views of different object classes.
 This then forms arguably semantically meaningful class-borders and transitions (Fig.~\ref{fig:analysis}B, truck tire and plane tire).

-Experimentally, this hypothesis is supported in Fig.~\ref{fig:analysis}C-F, where we visualize the features computed by a ResNet-50 on images of the testing set of CIFAR-10, including also their augmentations.
-To do so, we computed lower-dimensional projections by the means of UMAP~\citep{mcinnes2018umap}, and colour-coded the magnitude of augmentation (defined as 1 minus the relative area of the cropped image).
+Experimentally, this hypothesis is supported by the features computed by a ResNet-50 on images of the testing set of CIFAR-10, including also their augmentations.
+In Fig.~\ref{fig:analysis}C-F, we computed lower-dimensional projections by the means of UMAP~\citep{mcinnes2018umap}, and colour-coded the magnitude of augmentation (defined as 1 minus the relative area of the cropped image).
 Comparing Fig.~\ref{fig:analysis}C and D, the model trained with S-TEC (Panel D) is aware of the zoom level of the augmentation and places more augmented images in similar regions, i.e.\ the borders, while the model trained without the full EC (SimCLR in this case) is oblivious to it (Panel C).
-If we compute the embeddings of the original, unaugmented, images using the preceding projection, as displayed in Fig.~\ref{fig:analysis}E and F, the apparent class centre distance increases for S-TEC (Panel F), due to the now missing augmented images on the border.
+If we embed the original unaugmented images in the same projection (Fig.~\ref{fig:analysis}E-F), the apparent class centre distance increases for S-TEC (Panel F), due to the now missing augmented images on the border.
 Quantitatively, we computed for each class separately the distance between the centroid of augmented image representations and the centroid of unaugmented image representations.
 Averaged over all classes, we find that this distance is 10.5 for S-TEC and 0.4 for SimCLR (both latent spaces cover similar scales).
 This further confirms that SimCLR clusters these subsets (augmented and unaugmented images) of one class around a single centroid, whereas S-TEC separates them.

-Importantly, this evidence also relates to \textbf{representational collapse}, a key issue in non-contrastive SSL~\citep{grill2020bootstrap,bardes2022vicreg,balestriero2022contrastive}.
-S-TEC may offer a new method for avoiding this issue, because as we have shown, it explicitly displaces representations of the same object if they correspond to different manipulations/views.
-We have shown how S-TEC's theoretical framework recovers non-contrastive learning and extends it with a manipulation-related inverse model, however experimental confirmation of its functionality in non-contrastive settings and its potential alleviation of representational collapse is left for future work.
+Importantly, S-TEC may offer a new method for avoiding \textbf{representational collapse}~\citep{grill2020bootstrap,bardes2022vicreg,balestriero2022contrastive} in non-contrastive SSL, because it explicitly displaces representations of the same object if they correspond to different manipulations.
+We have shown how S-TEC's theoretical framework recovers non-contrastive learning and extends it with a manipulation-related inverse model, however experiments are left for future work.